Golem Price Reaches $0.53 (GLM)

-Golem (GLM) traded down 3.7% against the U.S. dollar during the 24-hour period ending at 17:00 PM E.T. on April 2nd.
-During the last week, Golem has traded 0.9% lower against the U.S. dollar.
-One Golem token can now be purchased for $0.53 or 0.00000812 BTC on major cryptocurrency exchanges.
-Golem has a market capitalization of $534.97 million and $96.08 million worth of Golem was traded on exchanges in the last 24 hours.
+Golem (GLM) traded up 3.9% against the dollar during the twenty-four hour period ending at 9:00 AM ET on April 6th.
+In the last week, Golem has traded 12.7% lower against the dollar.
+Golem has a market capitalization of $529.49 million and $13.58 million worth of Golem was traded on exchanges in the last day.
+One Golem token can now be bought for approximately $0.53 or 0.00000782 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.